wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Charisma Tweaks (NVSE)](https://www.nexusmods.com/newvegas/mods/71310)

-This mod makes it so barter and speech checks take into account both your Charisma and the Intelligence of the person you're speaking to, making them harder or easier depending on the stats.
+This mod makes it so that your Charisma and the Intellence of the person you're speaking to impact barter and speech checks.

 #### Installation: